ThadSherwood/Homework/Task1.md

 # Total Tests Performed Yesterday

-Total number of tests performed as of yesterday
 I used the sum of "New Results Reported" because summing the result types are always new and the "total tests reported" appears to be a running balance each day.